Risk Management Committee

 - review and approve the Group’s risk limits and their significant breaches

-- The Committee shall comprise a minimum of six members consisting of the Chief Executive Officer, Chief Operating Officer, Co-Chief Investment Officer, Chief Administrative Officer, Chief Compliance Officer, Director, Middle Office and Head of Risk Management.
+- The Committee shall comprise a minimum of six members consisting of the President, Co-Chief Operating Officers, Co-Chairman and Co-Chief Investment Officer, Chief Compliance Officer, Senior Director, Middle Office and Head of Risk Management.

 - Committee members may each appoint a delegate to attend a committee meeting if they are out of office, but retain the responsibilities of a committee member.